Skip to content

 I started in mental health as a suicide counsellor in 2009.
 Over the years I found myself drawn increasingly to the spiritual, philosophical, and creative dimensions of human struggle.
 I moved away from conventional psychotherapy toward something broader, something that goes beyond the medical model, which often pathologises people rather than understanding them.
 I have found more clarity in ancient wisdom than in diagnostic manuals, drawing particularly from Stoicism, Buddhism, and Daoism.

 I hold a Master’s in Mental Health from the University of Queensland’s School of Medicine.
 Seeking to incorporate a spiritual dimension into my practice, I pursued a Master’s in Buddhist Studies, with my dissertation exploring the intersection between Marcus Aurelius’s Meditations and Buddhist scriptures.
 I do not identify as a Buddhist and do not advocate for any specific religion, but I find wisdom across diverse philosophical traditions and bring that breadth into my work.
-Later, wanting to bridge what I had learned with real-world sociological and systemic questions, I studied Global Cultures at King’s College London, deepening my understanding of how identity, belonging, and meaning are shaped across different contexts, including the complexities of intersectionality, LGBTQ+ experiences, migration, and diaspora.
+Later, I studied Global Cultures at King’s College London, where I get to study how identity, belonging, and meaning are shaped when a person lives between worlds, as an immigrant, a misfit, someone whose experience does not map neatly onto any single cultural frame.

 I have held clinical and supervisory roles in several countries, including Mental Health Supervisor at Médecins Sans Frontières and Clinical Practitioner in an NHS Community Mental Health Team.
 Through that work I saw firsthand how neurodivergent individuals are often misunderstood by the systems meant to help them.
 That recognition was one of the things that eventually led me to philosophical counselling, where the starting point is the person’s own experience of the world rather than a clinical framework imposed from outside.

-My work now centres on gifted and intellectually intense adults, a population whose needs are largely invisible in mainstream mental health discussions.
+My work now centres on emotionally and intellectually intense adults, a population whose needs are largely invisible in mainstream mental health discussions.
 Resources for gifted children are abundant.
-For gifted adults there is a noticeable silence, particularly around the shame, the fear of being targeted, the loneliness of being chronically misunderstood, and the lasting effects of having been parentified in childhood.
+For gifted adults there is a noticeable silence, particularly around the loneliness of being chronically misunderstood, the exhaustion of performing a smaller version of yourself so others can be comfortable, the weight of having been the one who held everything together since childhood, and the terror of suspecting that you are capable of far more than you have ever been able to reach.

 I tend to be direct.
 I understand that is not for everyone, but I believe clarity, even when uncomfortable, is what actually helps.
 Underneath all the frameworks and philosophies, it is the genuine encounter between us and the insights we arrive at together that creates lasting change.